Our Governing Document

 Shall be responsible for removing members of the ExCom and/or Board who are not fulfilling their duties.

 Shall be responsible for acting as good steward and ambassadors of the organization within their communities.

-Shall be responsible for attending regular Board meetings and General meetings, or phoning in when necessary and applicable.
+Shall be responsible for attending all Board meetings and as many General meetings as possible, or phoning in when necessary and applicable.